 I also have a personal blog at johnepattison.com.

-In addition to consulting for nonprofits, I write and speak regularly on topics related to faith, community development, rural culture, and fundraising.
-My most recent book is Slow Church: Cultivating Community in the Patient Way of Jesus (IVP, 2014), which draws inspiration from Slow Food and the other Slow movements to re-imagine how local churches can be more faithfully rooted in the place and pace of their neighborhoods.
-The book received a coveted starred review from Publisher’s Weekly, as well as glowing feature-length reviews from Christianity Today, Books & Culture, Sojourners, and many other publications.
+In addition to consulting for nonprofits, I write and speak regularly on topics related to faith, community development, rural culture, and philanthropy.
+My most recent book is Slow Church: Cultivating Community in the Patient Way of Jesus (IVP, 2014), drawing inspiration from Slow Food and the other Slow movements to re-imagine how local churches can be more faithfully rooted in the place and pace of their neighborhoods.
 For more information on Slow Church—including endorsements, reviews, a media kit, and more—I’ve created a special landing page for readers of The Resourceful Community.

 David Johnson is Chief of Staff at Gateway to College National Network (GtCNN), an education reform nonprofit that serves 43 communities in 23 states and is dedicated to expanding education opportunities for at-risk and underserved youth.
 In this role David is responsible for the development and successful implementation of the GtCNN’s current five-year strategic plan, including facilitating the organization’s redesign and change management process.
 David also leads GtCNN’s foundation fundraising efforts, securing over $23 million since 2008 from The Bill & Melinda Gates Foundation, Carnegie Corporation of New York, Edna McConnell Clark Foundation, and The Kresge Foundation, among others.
 Prior to joining GtCNN, David cofounded Cascadia Resource Consultants (with John Pattison) and served as a Grants Officer for Portland Community College.
 He lives in Portland with his wife and two children.